wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-smart-asset.md

+---
+sidebarDepth: 3
+---

 # What is Smart Asset

-Any user can not only create their own [token](/en/blockchain/token/) on the Waves blockchain, but also set the rules for its circulation by attaching a script to it.
+Any user can create their own [token](/en/blockchain/token/) on the Waves blockchain and also set the rules for its circulation by assigning a script to it.
 For example, for in-game currency, you can allow only transactions between characters with certain properties.
-A token with an attached script is called a **smart asset**, and the attached script is called an **asset script**.
+A token with an assigned script is called a **smart asset**, and the assigned script is called an **asset script**.

 ## Asset Script

-Asset script checks [transactions](/en/blockchain/transaction/) involving the asset for the specified conditions.
+Asset script checks [transactions](/en/blockchain/transaction/) involving the asset against the specified conditions.
 The script contains a logical [expression](/en/ride/base-concepts/expression).
 Possible results of the expression calculation are:

 * `true`: the transaction is allowed,
 * `false`: the transaction is denied,